seeker815/gcprov/README.md

 Implements a small service that can be used to spawn cloud instances on Google Cloud(GCE) using Compute API.
 Service also configures​ ​instance(boostraps)​ ​with​ ​a​ user ​given​ ​username/password​ ​and​ ​responds​ ​with​ ​the​ ​newly created​ ​instance’s​ ID.

+As a devops guy, I end up using Terraform/Ansible for Provisioning but this is an exercise to peek behind and explore/provision instance using the Google Compute API.
+Google compute API while has good documentation doesn't have a lot of example code so this would help if you plan on using the Compute API.

 ## Routes

 gcProv ​service​ ​ ​accepts​ ​HTTP​ ​requests​ ​with​ ​the​ ​following​ ​endpoints:

 ● GET​ ​/healthcheck

 ● POST​ ​/v1/instances/create

 ### GET​ ​/healthcheck